nodejs/node-addon-api/doc/threadsafe_function_ex.md

-# TODO
-- Document new N-API 5+ only methods
-- Continue with examples

 # ThreadSafeFunctionEx

 The `Napi::ThreadSafeFunctionEx` type provides APIs for threads to communicate with the addon's main thread to invoke JavaScript functions on their behalf.
 The type is a three-argument templated class, each argument representing the type
 of:
-- `ContextType = std::nullptr_t`: The threadsafe function's context.
+- `ContextType = std::nullptr_t`: The thread-safe function's context.
 By default, a TSFN has no context.
 - `DataType = void*`: The data to use in the native callback.
 By default, a TSFN can accept *any* data type.
-- `Callback = void*(Napi::Env, Napi::Function, ContextType*, DataType*)`: The
+- `Callback = void*(Napi::Env, Napi::Function jsCallback, ContextType*,
-  callback to run for each item added to the queue.
+  DataType*)`: The callback to run for each item added to the queue.
+If no `Callback` is given, the API will call the function `jsCallback` with no arguments.

 Documentation can be found for an [overview of the API](threadsafe.md), as well as [differences between the two thread-safe function